Carpal Tunnel Syndrome

-- Stop activities that cause numbness and pain.
-Rest your wrist longer between activities.
+- Stop or change activities that cause numbness and pain.

 Physical therapy or occupational therapy is sometimes used.
-You also may need medicine for carpal tunnel syndrome or for a health problem that made you likely to get carpal tunnel syndrome.
+You also may need medicine for carpal tunnel syndrome.
+Or you may need it for a health problem that made you likely to get carpal tunnel syndrome.

 Surgery is an option.
-But it's usually used only when symptoms are so bad that you can't work or do other things even after several weeks to months of other treatment.
+But it's mostly used only when symptoms are so bad that you can't work or do other things even after several weeks to months of other treatment.

 Copyrighted material adapted with permission from Healthwise, Incorporated.
 This information does not replace the advice of a doctor.